The Body Farm: How 3 obscure acres became a world-class research center for the science of death

 Bass formally retired about 25 years ago as UT professor emeritus, but he's hardly stopped working.
 The Staunton, Va., native, who lives in West Knoxville with wife Carol, has co-written with Jon Jefferson some 15 books highlighting his field of interest.
 Some are non-fiction; some are fiction involving a forensic scientist named Bill Brockton.

-Bass, who turns 93 in August, also makes public appearances and gives public lectures, including one set for Monday in Knoxville.
+Bass, who turns 93 in August, also makes public appearances and gives public lectures, including one set for Monday in Knoxville at the Knox County Public Defenders Community Law Office.

 His influence is profound in the advancement of forensic anthropology, colleagues said.
 None of what exists today at UT would be there if it weren't for Bass, said Giovanna Vidoli, FAC associate director.